 In the short time since officially becoming a #boymom, people have said things to me like, “Next time you’ll have a girl” or “Cheer up, maybe one day you’ll have granddaughters.”
 Another common antidote offered is that perhaps I’ll get lucky and have “mama’s boys.”
 Apparently, the only way I can hope to not be thrown over by my sons is if they have a borderline unhealthy attachment to me wherein they never really do grow up.

-I love my two boys, but I still dream of having a little girl In light of this generally unhelpful and somewhat offensive advice, I began to seek out any kind of proof that the fear of the boy mom dilemma was just that, a fear, with no basis in reality.
+In light of this generally unhelpful and somewhat offensive advice, I began to seek out any kind of proof that the fear of the boy mom dilemma was just that, a fear, with no basis in reality.
 I started with Google, searching terms like “celebrity boy mom” because for some reason seeing pictures of famous women with only boys who appeared happy seemed like proof that it was possible.
 I recall one entire day spent in an almost euphoric state of relief because I read an article describing how Bradley Cooper really loved his mom, and described her as a “cool chick”.

 I talked to as many boy moms as I could find, including most recently my dental hygienist, who happens to have two adult sons she is still close to.
 She gave me advice that included in no particular order: Buying a cottage to ensure they will want to hang out with me in the summertime; footing the bill for vacations so they can’t back out of anything based on finances (also known as bribery); pretending to like everyone they date (even if I don’t); and having a regular practice of eating family meals together to build communication (that last one being the most achievable).